Close

 The goal of SCO France is to create a community capable of providing feedback and detailed requirements for climate adaptation and mitigation through an approach based on specific use cases.

-Every year in September, SCO France opens a call for projects.
-During a few weeks, the labelling committee – composed of CIO members and European partners – assess the applications against precise criteria.
+Every year on 1 September, SCO France opens a call for projects for French entities, potentially in international cooperation, in parallel with the international call for projects.
+During a few weeks, the labelling committee – composed of IAC members and European partners – assess the applications against precise criteria.
 The first and most important one is to answer the immediate needs of local geographic area using space data.

 To achieve this, a SCO project should involve several families of players within its consortium: